CCH Pounder: Advocacy

-As one of the founders of Artists for a New South Africa, Pounder has energized awareness of post-apartheid and HIV/AIDS issues.
+As one of the founders of Artists for a Free South Africa (later renamed Artists for a New South Africa) in 1989, along with a number of other Hollywood actors, including Alfre Woodard, Pounder helped to energize awareness of post-apartheid and HIV/AIDS issues.
 In an interview, she said about the pandemic: "When it's this massive disease, and it's affecting things in 5,000 different ways, it requires great strength and power – and there is power in numbers.
 So we need to involve as many people as we can, like we do with ANSA.
 I call it my little engine that could.
 It is a remarkable, tiny organization with a huge outreach.
 We use actors and artists with the biggest voices so they can use every opportunity to talk about AIDS."